 The following ideas for cultivating DEI in the classroom come from faculty presentations and student panel events held in Spring 2022.
-Here are their insights, perspectives, and actionable tips that may be adapted and implemented in your course.
-We recommend focusing on a couple that you think might be most relevant to your teaching.
+Here are their insights, perspectives, and actionable tips that you may consider adapting for your own courses.
+When making changes, we recommend starting small and testing a few strategies that you think might be most relevant to your teaching.
 Reach out to us at the Teaching and Learning Hub if you’d like any support.

 Create an Inclusive Environment